stac-utils/pgstac/README.md

 PgSTAC provides functionality for STAC Filters, CQL2 search, and utilities to help manage the indexing and partitioning of STAC Collections and Items.

 PgSTAC is used in production to scale to hundreds of millions of STAC items.
 PgSTAC implements core data models and functions to provide a STAC API from a PostgreSQL database.
 PgSTAC is entirely within the database and does not provide an HTTP-facing API.
-The [Stac FastAPI](https://github.com/stac-utils/stac-fastapi) PgSTAC backend and [Franklin](https://github.com/azavea/franklin) can be used to expose a PgSTAC catalog.
+The [STAC FastAPI](https://github.com/stac-utils/stac-fastapi) PgSTAC backend and [Franklin](https://github.com/azavea/franklin) can be used to expose a PgSTAC catalog.
 Integrating PgSTAC with any other language with PostgreSQL drivers is also possible.

 PgSTAC Documentation: https://stac-utils.github.io/pgstac/pgstac